 But what does it actually do?
 For example, Airbnb uses it to categorize room types based on images to enhance its user experience.
-Carousel harnesses image recognition to simplify the offer posting experience for the sellers, while buyers can find better listings thanks to a ML-powered recommendation system.
-Swisscom used ML to predict the intent of their customers with text classification.
+Carousel harnesses image recognition to simplify the offer posting experience for the sellers, while buyers can find better listings thanks to an ML-powered recommendation system.
+Swisscom used machine learning for data analysis to predict the intent of their customers with text classification.
 The list goes on and on and the number of companies out there using this particular branch of computer science to make their products better will continue to grow.

-Chances are you too are thinking about incorporating Artificial Intelligence into your product.
+Chances are you too are thinking about incorporating Artificial Intelligence in the form of into your product.
 Before you start, however, you will have to do your due diligence to choose the proper tools and technologies for the job.
 Which ones are best suited for the task before you?

-Let’s answer this question by first defining what the individual parts of the ML model development are.
+Let’s answer this question by first defining what the individual parts of the Machine Learning model development are.

 To be honest, from a theoretical standpoint, Machine Learning is nothing more than a combination of calculus, statistics, probability, and a lot of matrix multiplication, with a lot of thinking added into the mix.
 The primary goal of the whole process is to create a model that performs specific tasks without using explicit instructions.

 During the development process, the developer has to choose a proper model architecture and cost function (which will be minimized by using partial derivatives) for a given problem.
 This will allow us to make the model perform the tasks we want.
 However, before it can do so, it will have to preprocess the data it’s fed, once again using processes best suited for the issue the model was selected to deal with.
 These can involve image scaling, data denoising, splitting text into tokens, removing corrupted data, and many more.